 Did you grow up playing Nintendo, Atari or Sega games?
-Do you keep a collection of -now- ancient comic magazines that remind you of the good old times?
+Do you keep a collection of ancient comics and magazines that remind you of the good old times?
 Do you enjoy a funky, retro atmosphere filled with memorabilia of the old days?
-If you do, Superfly Café is for you.
+If you do, retro-paradise Superfly Café in Athens is for you.

-To be perfectly frank, I don’t fulfill every one of the criteria above; I may be half a decade too young to truly appreciate Superfly, as a lot of the ’70s & ’80s stuff in there I don’t even recognise.
+To be perfectly frank, I may be half a decade too young to truly appreciate Superfly, as a lot of the ’70s & ’80s stuff in there I don’t even recognise.

 The only problem is the location.
 It’s not too far from the city centre but to get there from the closest metro station (Evangelismos) you need to take a bus.
 Lines 203 and 209 will be useful as well as tram stop Zapeio – walking from there would also be a great stroll through an oft-forgotten part of Athens.